How to Fish

 There are many effective ice-fishing baits for perch.
 One day, a plain hook and minnow might work best, while the next might require a teardrop and waxworm.
 Sometimes a small, flashy spoon tipped with a grubworm or a strip of belly meat and skin from an already-subdued fish secured to a Russian spoon or teardrop might be the ticket.

 One old standby bait -- the perch eye -- should be included in every serious perch fisherman's arsenal.
 An eyeball plucked from a recently caught and dispatched perch can be used in place of a minnow or worm, often with better results.
-The eyeball is effective on a plain hook, teardrop or spoon, and once the first perch is iced. a supply of bait is assured.
+The eyeball is effective on a plain hook, teardrop or spoon, and once the first perch is iced, a supply of bait is assured.

-Fishing for Northern Pike
+Ice Fishing for Northern Pike

 The northern pike is probably the best suited to ice fishing of all Nebraska gamefish.
 Northerns feed often and aggressively, giving fishermen a good chance of hooking one.
 They grow large, with 10- to 15-pounders common in some lakes, and they make fine eating.

-Northerns are fairly well distributed across the state, but most Nebraska pike fishing occurs in Sandhills lakes and Box Butte Reservoir.
+Northern pike are fairly well distributed across the state, but most Nebraska pike fishing occurs in Sandhills lakes and Box Butte Reservoir.
 Sherman, Swanson and Elwood reservoirs and Alkali Lake, where fewer but bigger fish are taken, are also popular.

-Most fishermen use a fairly large hook, such as a No. 1 or No. 2 short-shanked single hook or a No. 1 or No. 1/0 treble attached to a steel leader one to three feet long.
+Most fishermen use a fairly large hook, such as a No. 1 or No. 2 short-shanked single hook or a No. 1 or No. 1/0 treble hook attached to a steel leader one to three feet long.
 The steel leader keeps the northern's formidable teeth from cutting the line.

 Tip-ups are the nearly unanimous choice among pike fishermen, although their rigs vary.
-They usually fill their spools with heavy braided line in the 20- to 50-pound-test range just in case they tie into one of the lunkers they dream about.
+Fishermen usually fill their spools with heavy braided line in the 20- to 50-pound-test range just in case they tie into one of the lunkers they dream about.

 The best bait is a lively chub or large shiner hooked beneath the dorsal fin or a bluegill of about four inches.
 In some Sandhills waters where live bait is prohibited, a piece of red meat, a dead minnow or a piece of smelt is used.